 I've compared brewed cacao and coffee in-depth and can now assess which beverage is better for you.

-If you’re sensitive to caffeine or are looking for a natural caffeine alternative, brewed cacao may be more suitable.
-However, since the theobromine in brewed cacao directly affects the heart, you should be careful if you have a heart condition.
+If you're sensitive to caffeine or are looking for a natural caffeine alternative, brewed cacao may be a more suitable option.

 Final thoughts

-Coffee is also much cheaper than cacao and excellent for those on a budget.
+And if you're looking at price, coffee is significantly cheaper than cacao, making it an excellent option for those on a budget.